TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research

 \subsection{Visual Localization for Embodied AI}

-To evaluate \textsc{TwinOR}’s spatial–perceptual realism, we conducted a visual localization and trajectory estimation experiment using a simulated Unitree G1 humanoid robot within the dynamic digital twin of OR-A. As illustrated in Fig.~\ref{Embodied_Tasks}.a, the simulated robot followed a predefined circular trajectory (blue) around the operating table, covering a total path length of approximately 27 m.
-RGB-D frames were rendered from its head-mounted virtual camera at 1080p and 30~fps, while ground-truth 6-DoF poses were exported from Blender for quantitative evaluation.
+To evaluate \textsc{TwinOR}’s spatial–perceptual realism, we conducted a visual localization and trajectory estimation experiment using a simulated Unitree G1 humanoid robot within the dynamic digital twin of the OR-A. As illustrated in Fig.~\ref{Embodied_Tasks}(a), the simulated robot followed a predefined circular trajectory (blue) around the operating table, covering a total path length of approximately 27\,m.
+In this experiment, an RGB-D camera is simulated by synthesizing RGB images and depth maps from the robot’s head at 1080p and 30~fps, while ground-truth 6-DoF poses were exported from Blender for quantitative evaluation.

-The rendered sequences were processed using ORB-SLAM3~\cite{ORBSLAM3_TRO} in RGB-D mode to recover the camera trajectory purely from visual input.
-As shown in Fig.~\ref{Embodied_Tasks}.c, the estimated trajectory closely aligned with the ground truth, achieving an Absolute Trajectory Error (ATE) of \textbf{0.12~m} and a Relative Pose Error (RPE) of \textbf{0.066~m}.
-These values fall within the typical error range reported for real-world indoor SLAM benchmarks~\cite{slam_on_real}, indicating that visual localization performance in \textsc{TwinOR} closely matches that observed in physical environments.
+The rendered sequences were processed using ORB-SLAM3~\cite{campos_orb-slam3_2021} in RGB-D mode to recover the camera trajectory purely from visual input.
+As shown in Fig.~\ref{Embodied_Tasks}(c), the estimated trajectory closely aligned with the ground truth, achieving an Absolute Trajectory Error (ATE) of \textbf{0.12\,m} and a Relative Pose Error (RPE) of \textbf{0.066\,m}.
+These values fall within the typical error range reported for real-world indoor SLAM benchmarks~\cite{vedadi_comparative_2023}, indicating that visual localization performance in \textsc{TwinOR} closely matches that observed in physical environments.
 This confirms that \textsc{TwinOR} provides photometrically and geometrically consistent visual observations suitable for reliable localization and mapping.

 Overall, these results demonstrate \textsc{TwinOR}’s capability for embodied visual simulation, showing that agents can perceive and localize using realistic sensor observations with coherent spatial and temporal cues.
 Even under dynamic conditions with independently moving staff and equipment, the robot maintained stable localization, validating \textsc{TwinOR} as a reliable environment for benchmarking embodied AI algorithms in surgical scene understanding and spatial reasoning.